electricimp/QL720NW/README.markdown

 ## To do

-- Refactor writeBarcode to use a settings table instead of a dozen optional parameters
 - More extensive testing (printer occasionally silently fails)
-- Wake printer from standby mode
-- fix margin methods
 - Improve 2D barcode implementation to include more than QR codes and support partitioned data input
-- Documentation

 ## License